tubatibs/EnrollmentChallenge/README.md

 # Getting Started

 ## Spring Boot Application:
 Used spring initializer to generate template project with all required maven spring dependencies.
-To maeke it easy to review keeping all files in same package.
+To make it easy to review keeping all files in same package.

 #### EnrollmentApplication
-Spring Boot application with different annotations for configuration, repositories and component scans.
+Spring Boot application with different annotations for configuration, repositories, and component scans.

 #### MemberEntity:
 Entity object with table column and other validations configured.
 This design uses same object for dependents and enrollees.
 All dependents will have enrollee id and zero for enrollee him/her self.
 This is to avoid redundancy.